Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SIMULATION RESULTS

 The impact of this error propagation is also evident in Figure \ref{fig:SER}, where the TUCKER receiver significantly outperforms the PAKRON receiver, particularly with a higher-order $64$-PSK constellation scheme.
-We also compare the TUCKER receiver with the clairvoyant \ac{ZF} receiver derived directly from (\ref{EQ:2-mode tucker}) that assumes perfect channel knowledge.
-The results indicate strong performance in comparison to the ideal channel scenario.
-Additionally, the performance difference stems from the fact that, for the PAKRON receiver, the received signal tensor is reduced from a fourth-order to a third-order model.
+We also compare the TUCKER receiver with the clairvoyant \ac{ZF} receiver derived directly from (\ref{EQ:2-mode tucker}), which assumes perfect channel knowledge. \footnote{It is worth emphasizing that the proposed semi-blind receivers are not intended to replace pilot-assisted channel estimation schemes in all operating conditions.
+Instead, they provide an alternative trade-off between channel estimation accuracy, training overhead, latency, and spectral efficiency.
+By exploiting useful data symbols for channel acquisition, the proposed framework eliminates the need for a dedicated pilot transmission phase, thereby improving spectral efficiency and reducing decoding latency.} The results indicate strong performance compared with the ideal-channel scenario.
+Additionally, the performance difference stems from the fact that, for the PAKRON receiver, the received signal tensor is reduced from fourth order to third order.
 Due to this order reduction, the original tensor structure is lost, leading to mode mixing.
 This loss prevents the tensor structure from being fully exploited, a capability that the TUCKER receiver retains by maintaining the original tensor order.

-The complexity of the proposed solution is evaluated using two key metrics: the average number of iterations required for convergence and the corresponding average runtime.
-These metrics are shown in Figures \ref{fig:IT} and \ref{fig:RT}.
-The findings depicted in these figures are quite revealing.
-Notably, while the PAKRON algorithm requires more iterations to converge than the TUCKER algorithm, it achieves superior execution speed.
-This implies that PAKRON can complete more iterations within the same time period, suggesting more efficient use of computational cycles.
+The complexity of the proposed solution is evaluated using two key metrics: the average number of iterations required for convergence and the corresponding average run time.
+These metrics are shown in Figs.~\ref{fig:IT} and \ref{fig:RT}.
+Notably, while the PAKRON algorithm requires more iterations to converge than the TUCKER algorithm, it achieves a shorter execution time.
+This implies that PAKRON can complete more iterations within the same time interval, indicating a more efficient use of computational resources.
 Consequently, the TUCKER algorithm, despite having fewer iterations, is considered computationally more complex.
-This complexity arises from the different computational demands of the two algorithms.
+This difference arises from the distinct computational demands of the two algorithms.
 Specifically, PAKRON computes two pseudo-inverses, whereas TUCKER requires three.
-Given the high computational cost of calculating pseudo-inverses, especially as the dimensions of the problem matrices increase, it is evident that the TUCKER approach incurs higher computational cost.
+Given the high computational cost of computing pseudo-inverses, especially as the dimensions of the problem matrices increase, the TUCKER approach incurs a higher computational cost.